otaviomacedo/otaviomacedo.github.io/_posts/2021-02-27-universal.md

 compile(serialize(isSelfLoathing))(serialize(isSelfLoathing)) == ⊥
 ```

 This looks complicated, but it's nothing more than a purely mechanical substitution of symbols.
-Wherever we see `code` in Axiom 1, we are replacing it with `serialize(isSelfLoathing)` here.
-The axiom is generic and applies to everything that you could reasonably regard as `code`.
+Just as we can use equations to reason about numbers, matrices etc, we can also apply equational reasoning to code, as long as we are dealing only with pure functions and immutable values.
+Wherever we see `fn` in Axiom 1, we are replacing it with `isSelfLoathing` here.
+The axiom is generic and applies to any function.
 This edge case is just a particular application of it.

 By Axiom 2, we know that `compile` is the inverse of `serialize`.
 As such, they cancel each other out, allowing us to simplify the equation above to: